syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 # Selection in .NET MAUI Chart (SfCartesianChart)

-Cartesian chart supports selection that allows to select a segment or series in the chart by using `ChartSelectionBehavior`.
+Cartesian chart supports selection that allows to select or highlight a segment in the chart by using `ChartSelectionBehavior`.

 ## Enable Selection